 Here is an example where the Four-Move checkmate fails if white plays inaccurately.

-Our second example shows that the b5 bishop has gone a square too far and can’t protect the white Queen to deliver mate.
+Our second example shows that the b5 bishop has gone a square too far and can’t protect the White Queen to deliver mate.
 Instead, the Bishop should be on c4.
+This is a classic example of a chess blunder and should be avoided at any cost.

 How To Defend Against The Scholar’s Mate?